Anschutz Health Sciences Building. Photo courtesy of ZGF Architects © Connie Zhou

 Vendor Presentations

 Sponsors will be assigned a table (all), and space for one or more large posters (Gold and Platinum).
-Vendors may participate in the Industrial Innovations session, to be announced, where they will present a 5-minute overview of their products or announce new equipment.
+Gold and Platinum vendors may participate in the Power Pitch session, to be held Thursday, May 30, adjacent to the vendor poster session, where they will present a five-minute overview of their products or announce new equipment.
 The goal of the power pitch is to make attendees aware of which vendors they may be interested in speaking with in more depth during the conference.
 Time limits will be strictly enforced!
-Slides can be used, but they must be provided to the host before May 10.

 Air Travel